 Festival info

-The National Indigenous Art Fair will return to Gadigal Land at it’s new location, The Cutaway, Barangaroo.
-This year will be our seventh annual event, showcasing creations from First Nations artists, designers and makers.
+The National Indigenous Art Fair will return to Gadigal Land at The Cutaway, Barangaroo in 2027 in its eighth annual event, showcasing creations from First Nations artists, designers and makers.

 At the ethical marketplace, there’ll be more than 50 stallholders where visitors can purchase art, handmade jewellery, homewares, food and more, with all proceeds going directly back to the artists and First Nations communities.